CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/show.md

 You must enable Kubernetes monitoring on NetQ Agents.
 Refer to the <code>netq config add agent</code> command to enable monitoring.
 {{</notice>}}

-Outputs vary according to the component of the kubernetes cluster you want to view.
+Outputs vary according to the component of the Kubernetes cluster you want to view.
 The output is color coded (not shown in the examples) so you can clearly see the impact: green shows no impact, yellow shows partial impact, and red shows full impact.
 Use the `netq config add color` command to view the colored output.

 ### Syntax